moment/momentjs.com/docs/moment/02-get-set/00-intro.md

 ---

 Moment.js uses overloaded getters and setters.
-You may be familiar with this pattern from it's use in jQuery.
+You may be familiar with this pattern from its use in jQuery.

 Calling these methods without parameters acts as a getter, and calling them with a parameter acts as a setter.